 Nowadays the UPSC is coming with several terms and their meanings like Eripatti, Purohita, Jana and Panchayattan.
 So while preparing for Indian history aspirants should note down these kinds of terms with their meaning.

 The ancient period has witnessed the emergence of so many religions.
 The two major religions developed in that period are Buddhism and Jainism.
 The teachings, Philosophy, Literature, belief of two religions have to be studied in depth.

 The kingdom and rulers of ancient India is also an important area.
 One should know about the name of the ruler, his kingdom, his major reforms, and their contribution to the society, art and culture etc. UPSC has asked lots of question from the Mauryan and Gupta reign.
 In this scenario, the Mauryan and Gupta periods are still relevant topics in IAS Exam.

 Timeline for Ancient India

 The Medieval History starts from the mid of 8th Century to the beginning of 18th Century AD.
 The questions from Medieval History are limited, not like Ancient and Modern History.
 From 2011, UPSC has asked only 1- 4 questions from this area.
-But we cannot avoid this portion in the name of emerging trend.
-UPSC is always unpredictable and it can come up with surprise in coming year also.
+But we cannot avoid this portion in the name of an emerging trend.
+UPSC is always unpredictable and it can come up with surprise in the coming year also.
 Several aspirants avoid this section, but you can smartly focus on definite topics.